★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Design In Qualification

-Lithography coating/development is run inline on integrated tracks; vendor changes typically require re-qualification and can risk yield/downtime.
+Lithography coating/development is run inline on integrated tracks; vendor changes typically require re-qualification and can risk yield, uptime, and scanner productivity.

 Erosion risks